 In its natural form, propane is odorless, but manufacturers deliberately add a chemical compound to give it a strong unpleasant smell.
 This odorized propane is usually described as something similar to the odor of rotten eggs or a skunk’s spray.
 Some people say it mimics the smell of a dead animal.

-However, there are situations that may prevent you from detecting that telltale odor.
+There are situations that may prevent you from detecting the smell of propane gas and a leak.
 Sometimes, conditions in your home – or in your body – can make it harder to pick up propane’s scent.

 Commonly known as “odor loss,” this can be caused by: